 But it is individual, so you must try it out and see.
 Test shampoo-free routines to see how your hair reacts.

-If you experience excess dryness and breakage, switch to a different method for washing your hair.
+If you experience excess dryness and breakage, switch to a different washing method.

 What are the cons of the zero waste shampoo alternatives?